SiciliaLeco/SiciliaLeco/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Li Qilin (Sicilia), a junior student from Chongqing University majoring in Computer Science And Technology.
+I'm Li Qilin (Sicilia), a junior student majoring in Computer Science And Technology at CQU.

+Some info about me:

+- 🔭 I’m currently learning Ploygon Mesh Processing
+- 🌱 I’m currently working on TOEFL & GRE exams
+- 🤔 I’m looking for help with CV & CG
+- 📫 How to reach me: xslialee070@outlook.com
+- 😄 Pronouns: ...
+- ⚡ Fun fact: I am a big fan of Nintendo!
 <table>
  <tr>
    <td><a href="https://github.com/anuraghazra/github-readme-stats">